trifling/fsocket/README.md

 !  available space on recv.

 !
 PARAMETERS
    integer, intent(in) :: socket !
-The socket to send the data to
+The socket to received the data from

 !  data shall be one of: an integer, a double precission, an array from 1 to 7 !  dimensions of integers or double precisions, or a character string